Purchases made through my links help support this website, at no additional cost to you. Details.

 In the next video, you’ll see how pitje4life adds magazine images – one over another – in her journal.
 (This starts part-way through the video, where she’s actually putting the images on the page.)

-Instead of white glue, I recommend something like Golden acrylic medium (Soft Gel, Gloss).
+Instead of white glue, I recommend Yes!Paste.
 I apply it gently with a sponge brush.
 Then I place the paper where I want it to stay.
-After that, I leave it as it is.
+(However, Yes!Paste is repositionable for several minutes.
+I’ve successfully moved magazine images as much as 10 minutes after first placing them.)

 (I learned that technique from collage artist Claudine Hellmuth, when we both taught at Artfest.)

-Also – from my experience – I have better luck letting the collage air-dry, instead of applying heat.
+Also – from my experience – I have better luck letting the gel medius air-dry, instead of applying heat to rush it.
 (Your mileage may vary.)

 Her YouTube channel is Art Therapy with Jenn.
 Video link: https://youtu.be/H6FFrTRLf84